Vijayalakshmi230/PCA-Matrix-Addition-With-Unified-Memory/README.md

 Refer to the program sumMatrixGPUManaged.cu.
 Would removing the memsets below affect performance?
 If you can, check performance with nvprof or nvvp.
 ## Aim:
+To perform Matrix addition with unified memory and check its performance with nvprof.

 ## Procedure:
 ```